A Man's Man - The lost cameo role

 SYNOPSIS

-The film was a romantic drama starring William Haines and Josephine Dunn entitled A Man's Man.
-The scenario is worth noting because it is early evidence of Garbo's hypnotic effect on movie audiences.
-Remarkably, the story revolves around a young woman who imagines that she looks like Greta Garbo, and the man who fights to protect her from predators.
+The story revolves around a young woman who imagines that she looks like Greta Garbo, and the man who fights to protect her from predators.

 Gilbert and H. E. Edington had been in discussion with both Joseph and Nicholas Schenck, representing United Artists and Loew's Inc. respectively, regarding a new multimillion-dollar contract.
 A group of fans waits outside Grauman's Chinese Theatre for a glimpse of Garbo and Gilbert.
 A movie premiere is in progress.
 The crowd goes wild when the couple finally arrives in a limousine together.
 “And here comes Greta Garbo ... with John Gilbert!”
 Fred Niblo announces to radio listeners.